Swedish Anarcho-Syndicalist Youth Federation: Planka.nu

 The network Planka.nu (Fare-dodge.now) was initially initiated as a campaign by SUF in 2001.
 The campaign (and later independent initiative) dealt with public transportation, seeking a shift from soaring prices to a tax-financed model.
 The campaign got a lot of attention because of the unorthodox methods; Planka.nu encourage people to fare-dodge in the public transport and organizes an insurance fund, p-kassan, that pays the fines of its members it they get caught fare-dodging.

 Nu jävlar är det nog

-Nu jävlar är det nog (It's enough now, damnit), was a nationwide anti-racist campaign initiated by SUF on August 24, 2004 and ended February 1, 2005.
+Nu jävlar är det nog (It's enough now, damnit), was a nationwide anti-racist campaign initiated by SUF on 24 August 2004 and ended on 1 February 2005.
 It claimed to be different from other anti-racist campaigns in that it also took in account factors such as social class.

 Klasskampen tar inte semester

 Klasskampen tar inte semester - "There is no vacation for the class struggle" - was SUF's nationwide campaign about summer jobs.
-It lasted for five months, from May 1 to October 1, 2005.
+It lasted for five months, from 1 May to 1 October 2005.
 It was criticized for allegedly encouraging people to commit illegal acts.